Emjay-19/Optimizing-Sales-and-Customer-Growth-Easy-Technologies-Data-Challenge-January-2026/README.md

 ## Project Topic: Sales & Customer Performance Dashboard

 ### Project Overview
-This project presents an end-to-end sales and customer
+This project presents an end-to-end sales and customer performance analysis using interactive dashboards to help stakeholders ynderstand what is happening in the business, why it is happening, and what actions to take next.

+The analysis is split into two dashboards:
+1. Business Performance Dashboard - revenue, orders, products, regions, and sales trends.
+2. Customer Performance Dashboard - customer value, behaviour, segmentation, and demographics
+The goal is not just reporting metrics, but enabling data-driven decision-making.

 ### Tools & Techniques